Steve Palermo: 1991 shooting and recovery

 On July 7, 1991, he and several friends, including fellow umpire Rich Garcia, were dining at Campisi's Egyptian Restaurant in Dallas after working a Texas Rangers game when they were alerted that two waitresses were being mugged in the parking lot.
 In an attempt to apprehend the assailants, he suffered a bullet wound to his spinal cord, resulting in instant paralysis from the waist down.
 Palermo's umpiring career ended, and doctors told Palermo and his wife, Debbie, that he would probably never walk again.
 Through rehabilitation and determination, Palermo managed to recover, walking with the use of one small leg brace and a cane.
 He subsequently threw the ceremonial first pitch in Game 1 of the 1991 World Series, only three months after suffering his injury.

 Later life

 Bud Selig hired Palermo as a special assistant in 1994 and, in 2000, elevated him as a supervisor of umpiring for the league.
 From 1995 to 1997, Palermo worked part-time as an analyst for Yankees games on MSG Network.

-Palermo died on May 14, 2017, in Overland Park, Kansas at the age of 67, following a battle with lung cancer.
+Palermo died of lung cancer on May 14, 2017, in Overland Park, Kansas at the age of 67.